How to start a nursery

 A nursery is a pre-school childcare facility and is staffed by trained carers.
 They are typically open all year round and all day to cater for working or busy parents.

-Running a nursery is certainly not a ‘get-rich-quick' plan.
-In fact, you could probably make more money driving a taxi than running your own nursery.
-But, if you want a job – and a business – that offers hourly challenges and a lot of rewards then this could be just right for you.
+Starting a nursery is certainly not a ‘get-rich-quick' plan.
+In fact, you could probably make more money driving a taxi than running a nursery.
+But, if you want a job – and a business – that offers hourly challenges and a lot of rewards then setting up a nursery could be just right for you.

 It is a business that tends to attract working parents – either because they think they could do a better job than the nurseries already on offer, or because they discover that there is nothing available in the area at all.

 After her children were born, Kate Willink decided to leave her job as a management accountant but kept on some work by doing the books for the local nursery.
-When one of the nursery nurses left, she decided to set up her own nursery called The Wooden Horse in Easingwold, North Yorkshire.
+When one of the nursery nurses left, she decided to open a nursery called The Wooden Horse in Easingwold, North Yorkshire.

 “I couldn't go back to my job,” she explained, as the hours that she worked meant that she would never see her children.
 “This is the next best thing.
 It isn't as much money but I get other things from it.
 It is mine and my partner's business and I get to see the children develop.”